wleddy/bikematch/bikematch/views/templates/bikematch/index.md

 pinch.

-    **As an alternative:** If you have a bike that you're not really using, but you're not quite ready to give up for good, consider a long term "rental" via the [Spinlister.com 'Wheels for Heros' campaign](https://www.spinlister.com/blog/wheelsforheroes/).
+    **As an alternative:** If you have a bike that you're not really using, but you're not quite ready to give up for good, you may wish to [consider these options...]({{url_for('bikematch.alternatives')}}).
-    They will rent the bike for $1 to a healthcare worker for as long as you are willing.

-2. If you are offering a bike, for sanitary purposes, clean the bike thoroughly before hand-off (handlebars, gear shifters, seat, etc).
 3. The bike hand-off will take place between the donor and recipient in an outdoor, no-contact exchange in a public place observing social distancing guidelines.
-5. For sanitary purposes, all bike exchanges are permanent.
+2. For sanitary purposes, clean the bike thoroughly before hand-off (handlebars, gear shifters, seat, etc).
+For the same reason, all bike exchanges are permanent.

 If you have any questions, please [contact us](/contact/).